yinxusen/deepword/tutorial.md

 ### command line args (CMD args)

 CMD args are pretty useful when you want to do some small tweaks for a PER_CONF_FILE.
-E.g. you want to train a new model with a different learning rate, but all other hyperparameters are unchanged, Or when you want to do evaluation, but with a different `policy_to_action` method, e.g. changing from `LinUCB` to `sampling`.
+E.g., you want to train a new model with a different learning rate, but all other hyperparameters are unchanged, Or when you want to do the evaluation, but with a different `policy_to_action` method, e.g. changing from `LinUCB` to `sampling`.

 You can see the full allowed CMD args in `deepword.main.hp_parser`.